SMU’s Pollock Gallery Presents "Co-Work Space for Potential Dropouts," February 4 - March 11, 2017

 Opening reception on Saturday, Feb.
 4 from 5 to 7 p.m., with extended hours Friday evenings, 5 p.m-midnight, for “Hacking the Common Sense” sessions

-The Pollock Gallery of the Division of Art at SMU’s Meadows School of the Arts will present WIDE OPEN, a multimedia exhibition featuring works by international artists that focus on global trade along with historical documents about plans for a Port of Dallas, from November 3 through December 2, 2017.
+The Pollock Gallery of the Division of Art at SMU’s Meadows School of the Arts will present the exhibition Co-Work Space for Potential Dropouts by Avi Varma, curated by Sofia Bastidas, from February 4 through March 11, 2017.

 About the Pollock Gallery:

 The Pollock Gallery is located on the first floor of the Hughes-Trigg Student Center, 3140 Dyer St. on the Southern Methodist University campus in Dallas.
 Gallery hours are 11 a.m. to 5 p.m.
-Tuesday through Friday and 1 to 5 p.m.
-Saturday.
+Tuesday through Saturday, with extended hours until midnight for each Friday of the Co-Work Space exhibition.
 The gallery is closed Sunday and Monday.
 Admission is free.
 For more information, call 214-768-4439 or visit here.